commanded/eventstore/guides/Subscriptions.md

 - `:origin` - subscribe to events from the start of the stream (identical to using 0).
 This is the current behaviour and will remain the default.
 - `:current` - subscribe to events from the current version.
-- `stream_version` or `event_id` (integer) - specify an exact stream version to subscribe from for a single stream subscription.
+- `stream_version` or `event_number` (integer) - specify an exact stream version to subscribe from for a single stream subscription.
 You provide an event id for an all stream subscription.

 ## Ack received events